torczuk/distributed-transaction-queue/Readme.md

 ├── domain
-├── infrastructure                                    - boilerplate infra code for all components ├── order                                             - component responsible for place an order ├── payment                                           - component responsible for place an order └── system-tests                                      - end to end tests: happy path & fail cases scenarios
+├── infrastructure                                    - boilerplate infra code for all components ├── order                                             - component responsible for place an order ├── payment                                           - component responsible for place an payment └── system-tests                                      - end to end tests: happy path & fail cases scenarios
 ```